oceanumeric/oceanumeric.github.io/docs/_math/svd-to-pca.md

 ---
 title: From SVD to PCA
-subtitle: The applications of SVD are manifold.
+subtitle: The applications of Singular Value Decomposition (SVD) are manifold.
 In this post, we will focus on the application of SVD to PCA, which is a great tool for dimensionality reduction.
 layout: math_page_template
 date: 2023-04-03
 keywords: linear-algebra, svd, pca, dimensionality-reduction